History of the Cook Islands: British protectorate and territory

-Recent history
+Self-government

 In 1962 New Zealand asked the Cook Islands legislature to vote on four options for the future: independence, self-government, integration into New Zealand, or integration into a larger Polynesian federation.
 The legislature decided upon self-government.
 Following elections in 1965, the Cook Islands transitioned to become a self-governing territory in free association with New Zealand.
 This arrangement left the Cook Islands politically independent, but officially remaining under New Zealand sovereignty.
 This political transition was approved by the United Nations.
 Despite this status change, the islands remained financially dependent on New Zealand, and New Zealand believed that a failure of the free association agreement would lead to integration rather than full independence.

 New Zealand is tasked with overseeing the country's foreign relations and defense.
 The Cook Islands, Niue, and New Zealand (with its territories: Tokelau and the Ross Dependency) make up the Realm of New Zealand.

 After achieving autonomy in 1965, the Cook Islands elected Albert Henry of the Cook Islands Party as their first Prime Minister.
 He led the country until 1978 when he was accused of vote-rigging.
 He was succeeded by Tom Davis of the Democratic Party.

 On 11 June 1980, the United States signed a treaty with the Cook Islands specifying the maritime border between the Cook Islands and American Samoa and also relinquishing the US claim to the islands of Penrhyn, Pukapuka, Manihiki, and Rakahanga.
 In 1990, the Cook Islands signed a treaty with France which delimited the maritime boundary between the Cook Islands and French Polynesia.

 On June 13, 2008, a small majority of members of the House of Ariki attempted a coup, claiming to dissolve the elected government and to take control of the country's leadership.
 "Basically we are dissolving the leadership, the prime minister and the deputy prime minister and the ministers," chief Makea Vakatini Joseph Ariki explained.
 The Cook Islands Herald suggested that the ariki were attempting thereby to regain some of their traditional prestige or mana.
 Prime Minister Jim Marurai described the take-over move as "ill-founded and nonsensical".
 By June 23, the situation appeared to have normalised, with members of the House of Ariki accepting to return to their regular duties.